WHAT IS THE SISTA CIRCLE OF HEALING?

 If you don’t do the work to heal those wounds, you revert to that little girl who was not seen, heard, nurtured, protected and loved.
 She then begins to recall the unpleasant feelings, emotions, and experiences she encountered and immediately snatches both of you out of harm’s way forcing you to use caping and masking to comfort and defend, while she goes back into hiding until it’s time to protect again.
 She’s going to keep showing up to protect you (and sometimes it won’t be pretty) until you help her heal her wounds.

-In Circle we use journaling, meditation, and affirmations along with our inner child framework to help you identify your unmet core needs so you can start the healing process.
+In Circle we use creative practices — journaling, photography, art journaling, meditation, creative writing, and affirmations along with our inner child framework to help you identify your unmet core needs so you can start the healing process.

 Stability, nurturance, belonging, safety and acceptance